nobodyzxc/MineSweeper/v2/README.md

 # Solver

-A rebuild version from v1.
+A rebuild version from v1 after one year.

 I found the windows 7/8 minesweeper no longer runs on my machine because of windows update.